mrismanaziz/Reforestation/README.md

-## Why does Han Solo like gum?
-It's chewy!
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.